-With your help, we're helping to fund a well with a hand pump that brings consistent, clean water to the people of Chikhwawa, in southern Malawi.
+With your help, we are funding a well with a hand pump that brings consistent, clean water to the people of Chikhwawa, in southern Malawi.

 Malawi is one of Africa’s most densely-populated and least-developed countries.
 Most people live in rural areas where water is scarce.
 As a result, many women and children spend hours each day walking to collect it.
 The majority of the population depends on farming to survive, which makes them highly vulnerable to natural disasters—and recent years have brought several in quick succession.

 We work with Water For People Malawi in Chikhwawa and Chiradzulu.
 Chikhwawa is one of the poorest districts in the country.
 Due to its location along the Lower Shire River, Chikhwawa is prone to both flooding and drought.
 Chiradzulu is characterized by hilly, rocky terrain, and only 54% of its population has access to a sanitation facility.

 In Chikhwawa and Chiradzulu, charity: water and Water For People Malawi prioritize meaningful collaboration by asking the local government and communities to contribute to their water and sanitation projects.
 This co-financing approach promotes community responsibility and long-term functionality.